scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 ```

 As shown, it doesn’t throw an exception, it simply returns the type `Option` that has the value `None`.
-You can learn more about this programming style in the Reference documentation.
+You can learn more about this programming style in the [Functional Programming][fp-intro] chapter.